AkashGaud0x0/Super-Store-Sales-Dashboard-/README.md

 # 📊 Super Store Sales Dashboard

 This interactive *Sales Dashboard* was built using *Microsoft Excel*.
-It provides key insights into Super Store performance using Pivot Tables, Charts, Slicers, and Conditional Formatting.
+It provides key insights into Super Store performance using Pivot Tables, Charts, Slicers.

 ---